keanutaufan/cpp-dsa/README.md

 STL or a well-maintained library like [Boost](https://github.com/boostorg/boost).
 Should you wish to use this code, please do so at your own risk.

+## Dev Notes

+My intention with this repository is mainly to provide a reference for students and programmers who are interested in learning about algorithms and data structures about how they work in theory and the general idea of how they can be implemented in C++.
+That being said, the first thing that came to my mind when I started this project was to use "C with Classes" approach instead a proper, more modern C++ actually used in real-world applications nowadays.
+I'm aware that this may not be the best approach of doing things in C++ especially in this day and age, but I think it is a good way to introduce algorithms and data structures to those who mainly care about the theory and the general idea of how they work instead of how they specifically work in C++, considering how confusing they can be for those who are not yet familiar with it.

+But now that I have started this project, I'm not sure if I should continue using this approach or not.
+I can't really stand myself labelling this project as "C++" when it is not really C++ at all.
+You might have noticed that ownsership management is done manually instead of using smart pointers, and there are a lot of `new` and `delete` statements.
+You might also have noticed that I'm not using any advanced C++ features like move semantics, lambda expressions, and so on.
+I also didn't take advantage of `constexpr` when I could.
+The list goes on.

+I'm not sure if I should continue using this approach or not.
+Yes, it may be a non-confusing way to introduce algorithms and data structures to a lot of people, but on the other hand, I specifically marked this project as a "C++ DSA Reference".
+I'm not really sure how to proceed from here, so I'm open to suggestions.

 ## Contributing

 Though it is not heavily targeted towards real-world applications, I'd like